 A good client of mine has been planning on building a new home for quite some time now.
 I’ve been hired to document the process that, if all goes as planned, will take about eighteen months.
 The schedule will slip, of course.
 They always do.
 This is the first of a series of posts that explains the planning behind each phase of photographing the project.
 Posts to come will feature that photography and video that illustrate the building, finishing as well as the final interiors and exterior building portraits.

-My client purchased a lot in a suburb of Atlanta that came complete with a three bedroom home that would have to be torn down.
+My client purchased a lot in a suburb of Atlanta that came complete with a three-bedroom home that would have to be torn down.
 I was brought into the project before the lot was purchased.
 The client had talked about building a new home for quite some time.
-Once the lot was secured, a couple of years passed while an architect and a contractor that could realize the client’s vision.
-After the drawing were complete, the permitting process began.
+Once the lot was secured, a couple of years passed while an architect and a contractor could realize the client’s vision.
+After the drawings were complete, the permitting process began.
 During that time, the house was rented out so it would not become derelict.

 Photography is a lot like house building.
-It requires a lot of planning and preparation quite some time before the camera comes out.
-I met with the home owner again once the plans were drawn.
+It requires a lot of planning and preparation for quite sometime before the camera comes out.
+I met with the homeowner again once the plans were drawn.
 The first milestone was clearing the lot of the existing house.
-The tear down wouldn’t take long, maybe a couple of hours.
+The tear-down wouldn’t take long, maybe a couple of hours.
 Once the date was set, a visit to the United States Naval Observatory website revealed sunrise that morning would be at 5:28.

 Photography – still & time lapse